tunnelblick icon Tunnelblick free software for OpenVPN on macOS We need translators for several languages…

 Tunnelblick and VPNs are often used for one or more of the following purposes:

-• To protect against eavesdropping and man-in-the-middle attacks when using the Internet to access a secured network (for example, accessing a corporate network from home)
+• To protect against eavesdropping and attacker-in-the-middle attacks when using the Internet to access a secured network from another secured network (for example, accessing a corporate network from home, or one branch office of an organization from another)

 • To make websites think your computer is somewhere it isn't (e.g., accessing UK television programs from non-UK locations)